MoonShiesty/sips/sips/sip-revert-sip-45.md

 2) allow validators to specify consensus ordering and expose an API for searchers to propose a consensus ordering. this approach will maximize extractable value for validators and provides the equivalent of a ["block-building"](https://github.com/ethereum/builder-specs?tab=readme-ov-file) API on SUI

 ## Rationale

-reverting SIP-45 an important issue because deterministic block ordering exposes users to MEV without a way to protect themselves through fee markets
+reverting SIP-45 is an important issue because deterministic consensus transaction ordering exposes users to MEV without a way to protect themselves through fee markets

 front-running on SUI is possible whenever either:

 1) protocol leaks information about transactions
 2) a validator leaks information about transaction certification